PixelAlphas/lynxsium-engine/README.md

 - the project is GNU licensed, you must comply and keep redistribution safe!
 - thermonuclear war, or you getting fired because the alarm app failed.

+## Incoming Features
+I have absolutely no idea yet which features to add in. but here on this list that i might actually add it!

+- Gametest UI
+- Ping commands
+- Custom Chat with prefix
+- Tpa
+- Kits stuff

 > HarlowAether, パス !